 2020 – 2021: Delivery

-The project has now reached construction phase, with works underway from June, and estimated to be completed within 12 months.
+The project has now reached construction phase, with works underway from June, and estimated to be completed by March 2021.

 More detailed information about the works including access to properties, road closures, parking, power interruptions and logistics of the construction process will be provided to stakeholders during construction.

-A project update flyer (pdf 6MB) was distributed to local businesses and residents in April 2020.
-Also view the Llewellyn Street Merewether Process Flow Chart (pdf 1.8MB).
+Also view the Llewellyn Street Merewether Process Flow Chart (pdf 2.6MB).